 Community Engagement and Services

 The Center for Community-Based Engagement and Learning (CBEL) was established to coordinate, guide, and enhance opportunities for community-based student engagement, scholarship, service, and learning to improve the health and welfare of the West Baltimore community.
 The center has provided grants to faculty and students to support pilot research to advance community-based service, learning, and scholarship conducted in partnership with communities surrounding UMB and launched the inaugural Faculty Fellows Program, a Universitywide program consisting of faculty from the six professional schools who lead community engagement across the campus.

-The University of Maryland Francis King Carey School of Law sponsors a variety of public service initiatives, including the Clinical Law Program (the Community Justice Initiative, the Immigration Clinic, JustAdvice, and the Law and Social Work Services Program) and the Maryland Intellectual Property Legal Resource Center.
+The University of Maryland Francis King Carey School of Law sponsors a variety of public service initiatives, including the Clinical Law Program (the Immigration Clinic, JustAdvice, the Law and Social Work Services Program, and the Maryland Intellectual Property Legal Resource Center.

 The University of Maryland School of Medicine’s Department of Psychiatry, in conjunction with the University of Maryland Medical System, operates a large clinical service program.
 Major divisions of this program include Child and Adolescent Services, General Adult Services, Consultation Liaison, Geriatric Psychiatry, Community Psychiatry, Division of Alcohol and Drug Abuse, Telemental Health, Behavioral Health Services, and other clinical services.

 The University of Maryland School of Nursing operates a number of community and service programs, including the Governor’s Wellmobile Program and school-based health centers operated by the school’s Office of Clinical Enterprise, providing primary care services to underserved populations in the state of Maryland.